 Senior Rights Victoria encourages organisations to celebrate the positive contributions of older people in our communities.

-In Victoria, Australia, you are welcome to register your event on our WEAAD website.
+In Victoria, Australia, you are welcome to register your event on our WEAAD events calendar.
 We’d like to support your event with our WEAAD Toolkit which includes free image downloads to use as holding slides, email banners and social media prompts.
-Feel free to customise request for media coverage using our generic media release.
+Feel free to customise our generic media release to make a request for media coverage.

 Seniors Rights Victoria provides information, support, advice and education to help prevent elder abuse and safeguard the rights, dignity and independence of older people.
 Please visit our website www.seniorsrights.org.au or contact our free, confidential Helpline: 1300 368 821.